KenKilty/mm-springboot-petclinic-to-aks-automatic/README.md

 ---

 ### Module 4: Generate Containerization Assets
-**What You'll Do:** Use Containerization Assist to create Docker and Kubernetes manifests **What You'll Learn:** How AI-powered tools can generate production-ready containerization assets
+**What You'll Do:** Use <container tool> to create Docker and Kubernetes manifests **What You'll Learn:** How AI-powered tools can generate production-ready containerization assets

 **Detailed Steps:**
-1. Configure Containerization Assist for the application:
+1. Configure <container tool> for the application:
    - In VS Code, open Command Palette
-   - Select "Containerization Assist: Generate Dockerfile and Kubernetes Manifests"
+   - Select "<container tool>: Generate Dockerfile and Kubernetes Manifests"

 2. Generate optimized Dockerfile:
    - Follow the guided process